 This group is for discussing adult sexual topics that are an important part of exploring and adjusting to the new world after Mormonism.
 Viewer discretion is advised and the house rule of personal respect to all still applies.See More

-I'm an 18 year old college student living in the heart of Mormon culture, SLC.
+I'm a college student living in the heart of Mormon culture, SLC.
 I love being outdoors and meeting new people.

 I was born into the church but my family has always been relatively jack-mormon compared to some of my very strict neighbors.
 My parents are a lot more open minded and aren't above taking off the garments for a few hours or drinking tea regularly and alcohol in very rare situations.
 Mom's side of the family were converts at the very beginning way back in the day with Jo Smith.
 Dad's family were converts but stayed pretty uninvolved.
 When my dad met my mom he became hardcore TBM in order to marry my mom in the temple.